htrajan/ht-drawsteel/Draw Steel Rules (original).md

 Your ward surrounds you with a soft, enchanting melody whose volume you control, and grants you the following benefits:

-- Whenever an enemy ends their turn adjacent to you, you can shift 2 squares as a free triggered action.
+- Whenever an enemy ends their turn adjacent to you, you can shift 2 squares as a free [[Triggered Action|triggered action]].
 - Whenever a creature damages you with a melee ability, you can slide them a number of squares equal to your highest characteristic score.

 #### FRIGID